arashnm80/arashnm80.github.io/quotes.md

 > I just try to live every day as if I've deliberately come back to this one day, to enjoy it, as if it was the full final day of my extraordinary, ordinary life.

 > Am I willing to succeed with cost of everybody disliking me?

-> Everybody thinks their loneliness is the biggest loneliness in the world.

 > think simple and word hard